 Ensure the Site Itself Has Good Security

 It doesn’t matter how well-meaning the owners of an online shopping site may be.
 If the site itself isn’t secure, hackers can get your information as it passes from your computer into the site’s data banks.

 The first thing you should do is make sure the site has an SSL certificate (Secure Sockets Layer certificate), which encrypts the data you send.
 Rather than sending your personal and payment information in plain text, which is easy to intercept and use against you, a site with an SSL certificate helps to ensure that your information doesn’t get into the wrong hands.

 Do Some Reverse Image Searches

 If an online shopping site isn’t actually selling anything, or it’s selling cheap knock-off products, it won’t have real items to photograph and put up on its website.
 Instead, the site could source preview images from somewhere else, likely from other (more reputable) websites.

 If you perform a reverse image search, you may be able to see if the pictures are original.
 It’s especially important to do this if the pictures don’t look like they’re all coming from the same source.

 Watch Your Personal Information After Buying

-Even if you’re buying from a site with an SSL certificate and there have been no obvious warning signs, there’s always the possibility that someone will intercept the information you’ve submitted and use it against you.
+Even if you’re buying from a site with an SSL certificate and there have been no obvious warning signs, there’s still the possibility that someone could intercept the information you’ve submitted and use it against you.